adam-birr/DeepMatter/README.md

 1000,not run
 ```

-It doesn't make much sense that the 10 retrieval is quicker than the 1kn retrieval, but these are the timing script gave and I believe they are correct.
+It doesn't make much sense that the 10k retrieval is quicker than the 1k retrieval, but these are the timing script gave and I believe they are correct.
+The raw output of these scripts are:
+  * 1kresults.txt
+  * 10Kresults.txt
+  * 100Kresults.txt

+Note: All the scripts and result files are stored at the repo root.